nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 ## PeriodicCondition

-An operator associated with `PeriodicCondition` is executed after periodic time intervals specified using its `recess_period` parameter.
+An operator associated with `PeriodicCondition` ({cpp:class}`C++ <holoscan::gxf::PeriodicCondition>`/{py:class}`Python <holoscan.conditions.PeriodicCondition>`) is executed after periodic time intervals specified using its `recess_period` parameter.
 The scheduling status of the operator associated with this condition can either be in `READY` or `WAIT_TIME` state.
 For the first time or after periodic time intervals, the scheduling status of the operator associated with this condition is set to `READY` and the operator is executed.
-After the operator is executed, the scheduling status is set to `WAIT_TIME` and the operator is not executed until the `recess_period` time interval.
+After the operator is executed, the scheduling status is set to `WAIT_TIME`, and the operator is not executed until the `recess_period` time interval.

 ## AsynchronousCondition

-AsynchronousCondition is primarily associated with operators which are working with asynchronous events happening outside of their regular execution performed by the scheduler.
-Since these events are non-periodic in nature, AsynchronousCondition prevents the scheduler from polling the operator for its status regularly and reduces CPU utilization.
-The scheduling status of the operator associated with this condition can either be in `READY`, `WAIT`, `WAIT_EVENT` or `NEVER` states based on the asynchronous event it's waiting on.
+`AsynchronousCondition` ({cpp:class}`C++ <holoscan::gxf::AsynchronousCondition>`/{py:class}`Python <holoscan.conditions.AsynchronousCondition>`) is primarily associated with operators which are working with asynchronous events happening outside of their regular execution performed by the scheduler.
+Since these events are non-periodic in nature, `AsynchronousCondition` prevents the scheduler from polling the operator for its status regularly and reduces CPU utilization.
+The scheduling status of the operator associated with this condition can either be in `READY`, `WAIT`, `WAIT_EVENT`, or `NEVER` states based on the asynchronous event it's waiting on.

 The state of an asynchronous event is described using `AsynchronousEventState` and is updated using the `event_state()` API.